 The truth is, you probably know someone who is going through this, or has in the past.
 This is not just my story to tell, and my mom and I have both put our heart and soul (and tears) into this post.

 The time it mattered most, was the time I decided to disregard every piece of advice my mother gave me.
 I knew I was killing her with just as much force and speed as I was killing myself, but I just couldn’t stop.

-Her and I spoke while this post was being written, and she had this to say about it, “Yes, this disease broke me, but it didn’t take you.
-And I believe that if you hadn’t known the limit of what my strength was, you might not have been as aware if where yours had to take over.
+She and I spoke while this post was being written, and she had this to say about it, “Yes, this disease broke me, but it didn’t take you.
+And I believe that if you hadn’t known the limit of what my strength was, you might not have been as aware of when yours had to take over.
 It was terrifying.”
 This is important to note, as I can’t stress enough how much of a team effort my recovery was.
 I could not have done it without her, and she could not have saved me alone.
-I will forever be grateful for her support, and I will always apologetic for what I put her through.
+I will forever be grateful for her support, and I will always be apologetic for what I put her through.